Blog

 As some might have seen I’m playing around with #julialang.
 As I have an Oculus Rift, I just tried to do some visualization using WebVR with A-Frame.
 However, I’m a bit surprised by the performance.
 As a test, I’ve converted the a mandelbrot set simply putting out a grid of boxes that differ in height and height-corresponding color.
 Height is log2 of required computation steps.

-Posted , Author Gwen Stoll
+Posted , Author Dana Stoll

 -